aoterodelaroza/emsl_basis_set_library/README.md

 this repository.
 It is also nice having text files to work with rather than an interface that requires a lot of mouse-clicking.

-For now, only a reduced set of the basis sets at the EMSL are provided as Gaussian gbs files.
-These can be added to your Gaussian calculations directly, without having to delete the atoms that are not in your molecule.
-More basis sets will be added, as well as scripts or programs to convert to other formats, etc. as I need them.
+The Gaussian gbs files can be added to your Gaussian calculations directly, without having to delete the atoms that are not in your molecule.
+More directories (format for other software, conversion tools, bibtex entries, etc.) will be added as I need them.

 All credit goes to Dr. David Feller and the many contributors to the EMSL basis set exchange.
 When publishing results obtained from use of